 With the advances in technology, portable devices and transportation, our modern way of life is making us more and more sedentary.
 As we become less active, it comes as no surprise that we are witnessing a surge in obesity, heart disease, cancer, diabetes, osteoporosis, and several other diseases directly related to our sedentary lifestyle.
 Our bodies are simply not programmed to sustain such a lifestyle where physical activity is replaced by the push of a button.

 Thankfully, it’s easy to obtain health benefits from physical activity.
-All it takes is a minimum of 30 minutes every day.
+All it takes is 30 minutes most days of the week.
 Every minute you spend being active can be added up towards this objective.
 Today, I’m giving you 15 great tips to help you get there easily.